albertattard/spring-boot-camp/docs/05-amqp/05-register.md

       Add the new service, `UuidGeneratorService`, to the `EventRegistrationService` constructor.
 This effect all three tests.
 Furthermore, the `UuidGeneratorService` mock is missing in the first two tests, which needs to be added.

       Update file: `src/test/java/demo/boot/event/EventRegistrationServiceTest.java`

-      {% include custom/note.html details="Lines that were affected are prefixed with <code>/**/</code>.
-This should help you identify the effected lines." %}

       ```java
       package demo.boot.event;